ricejy/ricejy/README.md

 ## what i actually do

-AI Engineer with a mobile past — I spent years shipping iOS and React TypeScript features inside a bank before pivoting fully into LLM/AI engineering.
+AI Engineer with a mobile past — I spent years shipping iOS and React TypeScript features and building AI features in an innovation team inside a bank before pivoting fully into LLM/AI engineering.

 Turns out building production mobile apps and building production AI systems have more in common than you'd think.
 Both will break in ways you didn't expect.